Back to Blog

 • Use images only when they add informational value

-• Place images near relevant headings
+• Place images near relevant headings with explanatory text

 • Write alt text for humans first, AI second

-• Keep filenames descriptive but natural
+• Keep filenames descriptive but natural (no keyword stuffing)

 • Ensure images load without blocking content

-• Avoid stock imagery when possible
+• Avoid stock imagery when original visuals are possible

 • Maintain consistent visual quality across pages